Mohamed Sater oversees the government-owned group, Mumtalaket, which holds all the Bahraini government’s non-oil and gas assets.

 He recently achieved a first in Bahrain by helping Mumtalakat become the first government organisation in the country to migrate cloud-based systems to Amazon Web Services’ (AWS) datacentre in the Gulf state.
 This was part of a wider cloud migration project that began in May 2018, when Mumtalakat realised that it and the four group companies it supported direct with IT, needed a new infrastructure.

 Sater and his internal team of five people completed this migration for Mumtalakat and the four companies it supports directly.
 Mumtalakat estimates that costs have fallen by 50% by moving from on-premise to the cloud.
 The organisation’s core systems are its ERP, SharePoint and email.

 But moving away from the traditional servers in datacenters model and the heavy maintenance that goes with it is not just about cutting costs.
-Modernising IT was the main driver, said Sater.
-“Mumtalakat recognised that there is a big change in the IT environment and the future, and we are trying to become more modern in our implementation of IT,” said Sater.
+Modernising IT was the main driver, says Sater.
+“Mumtalakat recognised that there is a big change in the IT environment and the future, and we are trying to become more modern in our implementation of IT,” says Sater.

 Moving to cloud services

 AWS gets to the majority of the workload, and its local infrastructure provides lower communications costs and faster services.
-“AWS is also investing in Bahrain and we want to support it,” said Sater.
+“AWS is also investing in Bahrain and we want to support it,” says Sater.